SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 }
 ```

+The following is a description of the properties of the `ExportColumn` model:

-- `name` - is a `Translatable` object used to translate column heading to the language currently set in a storefront.
-If `key` value was provided it also requires to have a representation in trasnlation file.
+- `name` is a `Translatable` object that is used to translate the column heading to the language that is currently set in the storefront.
+If the `key` value is provided, you must also have a representation of the key in the translation file.
-- `value` - is a dot notation string which refers to specified `OrderEntry` attribute (check available attributes in `order.model.ts`).
+- `value` is a dot notation string that refers to a specific `OrderEntry` attribute.
+You can see the available attributes in the `order.model.ts` file in the Spartacus source code.

-Here is an example of default configuration:
+The following is an example of the default configuration for `additionalColumns` in Spartacus:

 ```ts
 export: {